Tom-PIT/Connected.Docs/en/Sales/Documents/Offers.md

 Documents move through several possible states during their lifecycle:

 - **Draft** – The document is not yet published.
 All fields can be edited freely.
-- **Commited** – The document has been published.
+- **Committed** – The document has been published.
 It cannot be deleted or freely modified.
     - **Available** – The document is valid and ready for further processing.
     - **In completion** – The document is partially processed (e.g., partially delivered or received).
     - **Completed** – All actions related to the document have been fully executed.